Saudi Arabia halts oil exports in Red Sea lane after Houthi attacks

 Saudi Arabia leads a coalition of Sunni Muslim Arab states which intervened in Yemen’s war in 2015 to restore the internationally recognised government in exile and thwart what Riyadh sees as Tehran’s expansionist ambitions in the region.

-Saudi Arabia and the United Arab Emirates strongly backed Trump’s decision to quit a nuclear deal with Iran, which the two Arab states accuse of supplying the Houthis with weapons, including missiles.
-The group and Tehran deny the accusations.
+Saudi Arabia and the United Arab Emirates strongly backed Trump’s decision to quit a nuclear deal with Iran.
+They accuse Iran of supplying the Houthis with weapons, including missiles, which the group and Tehran deny.

-The latest attack on Saudi oil tankers could strengthen Riyadh and Abu Dhabi’s position ahead of possible U.N.-sponsored peace talks between Yemen’s warring parties, which aims to avoid an all-out assault on the country’s main port city of Hodeidah.
+The latest attack on Saudi oil tankers could strengthen the two Arab states’ position ahead of possible U.N.-sponsored peace talks between Yemen’s warring parties, which aim to avoid an all-out assault on Yemen’s main port city of Hodeidah.

-“Targeting the two Saudi oil tankers in the Red Sea only confirms the need to liberate Hodeidah from the Houthi militias.
-The systematic attacks on maritime navigation is a mindless terrorist act,” UAE Minister of State for Foreign Affairs Anwar Gargash said in a Twitter post on Thursday.

 The Western-backed military alliance launched an offensive on June 12 to wrest Hodeidah from the Houthis in a bid to cut off the primary supply line of the movement, which holds the most populated areas of Yemen including the capital Sanaa.

-But the alliance did not make major gains in its offensive and on July 1 it called a halt to operations to give the U.N. efforts a chance.
+But the alliance did not make major gains and on July 1 it halted operations to give the United Nations a chance to resolve the situation in Hodeidah and the wider conflict which has killed more than 10,000 people.

+“The only way forward is to get Hodeidah.
+What we are planning to do is give diplomacy every possible chance to secure that,” Anwar Gargash, the UAE’s minister of state for foreign affairs, said in London.

-The United Nations fears cutting off Hodeidah, a lifeline for millions of Yemenis, risks triggering a famine in the impoverished country.
+The United Nations fears that cutting off Hodeidah may trigger a famine in the impoverished country where around 8.4 million people are believed to be on the verge of starvation and thousands are struggling with diseases such as cholera and diphtheria.

 One of the coalition’s main justifications for intervening in Yemen was to protect shipping routes such as the Red Sea.
 It has said it foiled previous attacks there in April and May.

-The Bab al-Mandeb strait is only 18 miles (28.97 km) wide, according to the U.S. Energy Information Administration (EIA), making hundreds of ships potentially an easy target.
+The Bab al-Mandeb strait is only 18 miles (28.97 km) wide, making hundreds of ships potentially an easy target.
+The U.S. Energy Information Administration said an estimated 4.8 million bpd of crude oil and products flowed through it in 2016.

 Falih’s statement said the two Very Large Crude Carriers (VLCCs) attacked were operated by Saudi shipping company Bahri, which identified the damaged vessel as the Arsan.